JulWas797/JulWas797/README.md

 # More information about me

-## Languages i know
+## Languages I know

 ### ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=openjdk&logoColor=white)

-I would personally say that i have a solid java knowledge.
+I would personally say that I have a solid java knowledge.
 I understand Java OOP concepts, design patterns and most of the used stuff.
-In terms of pure language, i understand most of the things - from basic I/O, thru Streams API to Security Manager and Synchronization.
+In terms of pure language, I understand most of the things - from basic I/O, thru Streams API to Security Manager and Synchronization.
 Altrought I may not know everything, that's what I'm trying to improve.
 Currently I am experimenting more with Java memory management and bytecode manipulation.

 ### ![VB.net](https://img.shields.io/badge/Visual%20Basic%20.NET-0000FF.svg?style=for-the-badge&logo=Visual-Studio&logoColor=white)